DirectStandards/timplus-server-boot/Clustering.md

 timplus.filetransfer.proxy.host: server1.example.com,server2.example.com,server3.example.com
 ```

-If you expose each the cluster as a single name or ip address using a load balancer, you only need to list this single name or ip address in your application.yml or bootstrap.yml file under the timplus.filetransfer.proxy.host setting.
+If you expose each node in the cluster as a single name or IP address using a load balancer, you only need to list this single name or IP address in your application.yml or bootstrap.yml file under the timplus.filetransfer.proxy.host setting.
 In this scenario, both the file sender and receiver agree on the same stream host name to connect to, but the load balancer may connect the sender and receiver to different actual server nodes.
 The TIM+ clustering logic is smart enough to detect this scenario in a clustered topology and automatically creates a logical link socket connection between the sender and receivers' nodes.
 In other words, you don't need to worry about which nodes each party connect to as the cluster handles to messy cluster connection details for you.